 Once they’ve had their say, it’s time for mom and dad to share their dreams for the summer.
 This might include something as simple as visiting the local snow cone stand or as epic as a major bike ride.
 Your summer will be so much more fun if you don’t lose your cool with your young adult!

 Learn from my mistakes, my wonderful friends.
 Don’t assume your student knows what you expect from them this summer.
 You are making the transition from parenting to coaching, from living with your child to living with another adult.

 It’s tough.
 It’s awkward.
-But we can do this.
-Setting simple guidelines about household chores, curfew, communication, use of car- will keep you from so many rolling eyeballs and slammed doors.
+But, we can do this.
+Setting simple expectations about household chores, curfew, communication, use of car- will keep you from so many rolling eyeballs and slammed doors.

 Remember that they have, indeed, kept themselves from dying over the last several months.
 Give them credit and very generous limits.